danchoi/vmail/README.markdown

 * trash/delete: `,#` &rarr; `,3`
 * mark spam: `,!` &rarr; `,1`

-These save you from having to press the SHIFT key in each key sequence.
+These save you from having to press the SHIFT key in each case.

 ## Checking for new messages